Skip to main content

 #

-To further validate the trade-down strategy, I ran a Monte Carlo simulation with 10,000 iterations:
+To validate strategy with pick #27, I ran a Monte Carlo simulation with 10,000 iterations:

 Simulation Parameters